Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Tim Clare is a writer, poet and musician.
-He won Best Biography/Memoir at the East Anglian Book Awards for his first book, We Can't All Be Astronauts, while his fiction debut, The Honours, was longlisted for the Desmond Elliott Prize.
+Tim Clare is an award-winning writer, poet and creative-writing podcaster.
+He is the author of We Can't All Be Astronauts and Coward, and the novels The Honours and The Ice House.
 He has performed his work at festivals and clubs across the world, on BBC TV and radio.
-Tim has also written for the Guardian, The Times, the Independent, and the Big Issue, and presents the fiction writing podcast Death Of 1000 Cuts.
+Tim has also written for the Guardian, Times, Independent and Big Issue, and presents the creative-writing podcast Death Of 1,000 Cuts.

 [...] | [...].uk